openreferral/mock-hsds-api/README.md

 The Mock API will handle retrieving lists of objects for you and build the `Page` schema required by the HSDS API Specification, so all you need to do is provide the JSON files representing your objects to mock an API setup.

 The Mock API will run on port 5000, so to get a list of all services you'll need to visit `http://localhost:5000/services`.
+Some users report not being able to access `localhost:5000`, so depending on the configuration of your system you might need to use `http://127.0.0.1:5000/services` instead.

 ## Running the application